Hackdata2024/43-comders/README.md

-This is readme file of slice.ai
+This is readme file of team Comders
 Team members -
 Dev Sharma
 Himanshu sharma